Knowledge Exchange

 The pet industry needs academic support to train the next generation of practitioners and assist in provided CPD opportunities for those already in practice, so that they can gain experience and progress towards becoming registered practitioners.

-Writtle University College will create film behaviour consultation videos to show a range of practitioners and behaviour problems.
-This will include, filming dog training classes to cover a range of instructors and class types and disseminating information to practitioner organisations.
+We will create film behaviour consultation videos to show a range of practitioners and behaviour problems.
+This will include filming dog training classes to cover a range of instructors and class types, and disseminating information to practitioner organisations.

 Research and community awareness working towards decreasing injury risk in sport dogs